 Uluru, Northern Territory, Australia

-beholding the sacred majesty of uluru in australia's dusty red outback
+beholding uluru in australia's iconic dusty red outback

 When: November 2019

 What: Uluru (Ayer's Rock) at sunrise and sunset, Kata Tjuta (Mount Olga), walking through Walpa Gorge, running my hands through the Outback's red ochre, camel diamond sign.